Rajan479/Sweet-Shop-Management-System/Backend/README.md

 **(14)** Added the CorsConfig for connecting the frontend and backend using addCorsMappings.

 Notes:
-    models represents the tabel data you are adding and pojo class. services contain actual business logic
+    models represents the tabel data you are adding and pojo class, services contain actual business logic,
-    repositories contains database access logic
+    repositories contains database access logic,
-    dtos used for api data transfer
+    dtos used for api data transfer.